KellonMelon/kellonmelon/README.md

 **KellonMelon** is✨ _special_ ✨

-- 🔭 I’m currently working on ... trying to figure out how to make a good website
+- 🔭 I’m currently working on ... certs
-- 🌱 I’m currently learning ...
-SQL
+- 🌱 I’m currently learning ... certs
 - 🤔 I’m looking for help with ... everything
 - 💬 Ask me about ... japanese jazz fusion
 - 📫 How to reach me: ... kellonmelon65@gmail.com